Expensify/App/e2e/README.md

 - Client:
   - Client-side code (app) for communication with the test server.
   - Located in `src/libs/E2E/client.js`.

-- The tests themselves :
-  - Currently, there is only one test case, which tests the performance of the app start time.
-  - As opposed to other test frameworks, the tests are _inside the app_, and execute logic using app code (e.g. `navigationRef.navigate('Signin')`)
-  - Located inside the app `src/libs/E2E/reactNativeLaunchingTest.js`

-- The test runner:
-    - Orchestrates the test suite.
-    - Runs the app with the tests on a device
-    - Responsible for gathering and comparing results
-    - Located in `e2e/testRunner.js`.

 ## How a test gets executed